Published: 15/09/2020What is Right to Rent?

 Right to Rent is a key part of the renting process; it is necessary to comply with the regulations to move into property no matter where you are from.
 So long as you have the required documents, it should be a straightforward process.

-For more information, please take a look at the Government’s short guide on the Right to Rent.
+For more information, please take a look at the Government’s short guide on the Right to Rent or call our London lettings team.